-Important Drinking Water Definitions Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Important Drink ing Water Definitions Term Definition AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 MRDLG Maximum Residual Disinfection Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MNR Monitored Not Regulated MPL State Assigned Maximum Permissible Level NTU Nephelometric Turbidity Units: Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system.
-TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+MNR Monitored Not Regulated MPL State Assigned Maximum Permissible Level TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 Variances & Exemptions State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-Term Definition ppb parts per billion, or micrograms per liter (μg/L) ppm parts per million, or milligrams per liter (mg/L) NA Not Applicable ND Not Detected NR Monitoring not required; but recommended
+Term Definition ppb parts per billion, or micrograms per liter (μg/L) ppm parts per million, or milligrams per liter (mg/L) ppt parts per trillion, or nanograms per liter pCi/L picocuries per liter (a measure of radioactivity) NA Not Applicable ND Not Detected NR Monitoring not required; but recommended